melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 ---
 title: Vaccinating in community clinics
 theme: Community clinics
-order: 24
+order: 25
 ---

 [[toc]]

 Any child can be vaccinated at a clinic.
-Their parent or guardian will need to be invited to book a slot (see below).
+You can send invitations from Mavis (see below).

 ## Scheduling sessions in community clinics

+Add all dates of all clinics to one session in Mavis.
+You cannot add specific clinic locations here.
+Those details are held in your local booking system.

 To create dates for community clinics: